FOR ALL WITH AN INTEREST IN THE HISTORY

 The British in India Prize for Military History rewards excellence in writing about the military history of the British in South Asia up to 1947 by first- or second-time authors of books published in the preceding year.
 The winner receives £500.
 The winning entry is decided by a panel of three judges.
 The British in India Prize for Military History will not be awarded in 2024 due to insufficient entries.

-Men of No. 8 Column, 77th Indian Infantry Brigade, 200 miles behind Japanese lines in Burma, raise a soundless cheer as their sick and wounded are evacuated by supply plane during the first Chindit expedition, Operation Longcloth.
+Men of No. 8 Column, 77th Indian Infantry Brigade, 200 miles behind Japanese lines in Burma, raise a soundless cheer for the folks at home as their sick and wounded are evacuated by supply plane during the first Chindit expedition, Operation Longcloth.
 Photograph by William Vandivert, LIFE 28 June 1943 (vol. 14 no. 26), CC0.